JustAPenguin9/AoCF-Boxes-2/README.md

 ```

 ### Current format for the .ron file
+**Other file formats such as JSON can be used and follow a similar structure**

 You can view an example [here](examples/miko.ron).

 - Trailing commas are allowed
 - Comments can be done with `//` and `/*` `*/`

 (This isn't the real numbers for Reimu j5a)
 ```rs